-Six months after the hack at online ticket company, Ticketmaster, the Royal Bank of Scotland and its subsidiary NatWest have issued customers with replacement cards.
-The breach is known to have affected more than 40,000 people in the UK.
+Six months after the hack at Ticketmaster, an online ticket company, the Royal Bank of Scotland and its subsidiary NatWest have issued replacement cards to those customers affected.
+The breach is known to have involved the personal details of more than 40,000 people in the UK.

 Writing on their social media outlets, the banks said they were replacing the cards to ensure there would be ‘significant levels of security.’

 Alongside the announcement, RBS customers who had used their cards at Ticketmaster received a letter.
-RBS emphasised this is a precautionary measure even if there is currently no indication that a person’s information had been illegally accessed.
+RBS emphasised this is a precautionary measure even if there is currently no indication that an individual’s data had been illegally accessed.

 Last June Ticketmaster confessed that they had been hacked after cybercriminals had installed malicious software in the company’s customer support product which was hosted by a third-party supplier, Inbenta Technologies.